arianariamehr/docker-swarm-stack-sample/SetupNodes.md

 Running `docker swarm init` on a Docker host in single-engine mode will switch that node into swarm mode, create a new swarm, and make the node the first manager of the swarm.
 Additional nodes can then be joined to the swarm as workers and managers.

 **Note**: If the datetime of your host did not set, you must set correct timezone before starting following steps (Guide: https://orcacore.com/set-up-time-synchronization-debian-12-bookworm/)

+1. Log on to mgr1 and initialize a new swarm.
 ```
-swarm-manager-01:~# docker swarm init --advertise-addr 172.16.188.11:2377 --listen-addr 172.16.188.11:2377
+swarm-manager-01:~# docker swarm init \
+    --advertise-addr 172.16.188.11:2377 \
+    --listen-addr 172.16.188.11:2377
 Swarm initialized: current node (d0psdx1wo3jt5vk7lgrmrlksv) is now a manager.

-To add a worker to this swarm, run the following command:

-    docker swarm join --token SWMTKN-1-4l0n6g36c6v4pcb6anecwdawv7cvhs3dfflc1yah3iax5ub91q-28ahbx27zdqwqkoqj9tqbzii1 172.16.188.11:2377

-To add a manager to this swarm, run 'docker swarm join-token manager' and follow the instructions.
 ```

 The command can be broken down as follows: